WHAT’S THE DIFFERENCE & HOW CAN I TREAT IT?

 Gentle exfoliation is a must for dehydrated skin, as it works at removing dead skin cells, meaning that any hydration-hit you apply will really absorb at its best.
-As it tailoring your own cocktail of bespoke serums, so keep an eye out for ones that will up the hydration anti.
-Importantly - always remember that serums should be applied before your moisturiser.
+Use serums that will aid in hydration and remember that serums should be applied before your moisturiser.

-In regards to combatting bouts of dehydration, experts suggest that there are a few key lifestyle changes to be made to really reap the benefits.
+In regards to combatting bouts of dehydration, experts suggest a few key lifestyle changes.

 Avoiding excessive alcohol, caffeine and smoking are also said to have a positive impact on the skin’s hydration levels, as well as, of course, keeping your water bottle topped up all day long.

 So those are the differences between dry and dehydrated skin, but what should I be doing for both?

 As a rule, both dry and dehydrated skin can be sensitive, tight and itchy at their worst.
 Both can make skin look tired, and certainly not at its radiant best.